TRIP BIRDING ETHICS - PLEASE READ

 Wake up with the Birds at Agua Caliente Park - Thursdays

-Mason Center Saturday Morning Birdwalks - October through April
+Mason Center Saturday Morning Birdwalks - Every other weekend October through April

 Tucson Audubon bird walk at Arivaca Cienega, 8 AM.
 Meet at the trailhead for a mostly level walk of approximately 2 miles.
 You can expect to see 30 to 50 species depending on the season.
 To get there, take I19 to exit 48 at the town of Amado, then southwest on Arivaca Road approximately 25 miles to the well-marked trailhead about ½ mile before the town of Arivaca.
 For more information call Bob Rolfson at 520-399-2873.